 - Licensure: 100% of our master’s in school counseling graduates are licensed as school counselors in Wisconsin upon graduation.

-- Research: Work alongside faculty as an integral member of their research teams.
+- Research: Opportunities to work alongside faculty as an integral member of their research teams.
 You may also have the opportunity to present your work at national conferences.

 The master’s in School Counseling concentration prepares students to work as school counselors.
 The program is approved by the Wisconsin Department of Public Instruction.
 Students are trained to apply the principles of learning, human development, counseling, research and measurement within the schools.
 Preparation is designed to enable students to deliver counseling services to schools and their extended communities.